(Update 18-8-2014: Applications currently being accepted. )

 Q: As the topic of my Doctorate or Master thesis, am I restricted to choose something related to nano-satellite?

-Q: Where can I find more information about the research work I could conduct at KIT?
+Q: Where can I find more information about the research work I could conduct at Kyutech?

-A: Please visit http://cent.ele.kyutech.ac.jp/seic/seic_web.html which provides information about the research programmes at KIT, on the subjects of the Space Engineering International Course and on the faculty members and their recent publications.
+A: Please visit http://cent.ele.kyutech.ac.jp/seic/seic_web.html which provides information about the research programmes at Kyutech, on the subjects of the Space Engineering International Course and on the faculty members and their recent publications.

 You can also find the abstracts of the Master thesis completed at the Laboratory of Spacecraft Environment Interaction Engineering over the past 10 years at http://laplace.ele.kyutech.ac.jp/title-e.html.
 This information may be helpful for defining your own study proposal.

 A: Yes, of course you can apply!
-You do not need any pre-agreement with a KIT faculty before you apply.
-After the first round of down-selection, we will work on matching the remaining applicants to a professor at KIT.
+You do not need any pre-agreement with a Kyutech faculty before you apply.
+After the first round of down-selection, we will work on matching the remaining applicants to a professor at Kyutech.
 We will consider your interest in working with a particular professor if you pass this first round.
-Please submit your application package to UNOOSA website.
+Please first register for the PNST programme 2015 and then submit your application package.